-CHM 104: Introduction to Inorganic Chemistry
+CHM 104: Introduction to Chemistry I

-This is a survey course of general chemistry for students who do not intend to major in science or engineering and may not be substituted for CHM 111.
-Lecture will emphasize the facts, principles, and theories of general chemistry including math operations, matter and energy, atomic structure, symbols and formulas, nomenclature, the periodic table, bonding concepts, equations, reactions, stoichiometry, gas laws, phases of matter, solution, pH, and equilibrium reactions.
+This is a survey course of general chemistry for students who do not intend to major in science or engineering, and the course may not be substituted for CHM 111.
+Lecture will emphasize the facts, principles, and theories of general chemistry including math operations, matter and energy, atomic structure, symbols and formulas, nomenclature, the periodic table, bonding concepts, equations, reactions, stoichiometry, gas laws, phases of matter, solutions, and acids and bases.
 Laboratory is required.

-Lab Hours: 2 Lecture Hours: 3 Internship Hours: 0 Prerequisites: MTH 098 or higher
+Lab Hours: 2 Lecture Hours: 3 Prerequisites: MTH 098 MTH 098 or equivalent placement score Co-Requisites: None

-CHM 105: Introduction to Organic Chemistry
+CHM 105: Introduction to Chemistry II

-This is a survey course of organic chemistry and biochemistry for students who do not intend to major in science or engineering.
-Topics will include basic nomenclature, classification of organic compounds, typical organic reactions, reactions involved in life processes, function of biomolecules, and the handling and disposal of organic compounds.
+This is a survey course of organic chemistry and biochemistry for students who do not intend to major in science or engineering, and this course will not substitute for CHM 112.
+Topics include basic nomenclature, classification of organic compounds, typical organic reactions, reactions involved in life processes, and the function of biomolecules.
 Laboratory is required.
+Credits: 4

-Credits: 4 Lab Hours: 2 Lecture Hours: 3 Internship Hours: 0 Prerequisites: CHM 104 or CHM 111
+Lab Hours: 2 Lecture Hours: 3 Prerequisites: Grade of C or better in CHM 104 or CHM 111 Co-Requisites: None